 I like sharing about things that make the world feel good.
 Do you have what it takes to be happy with people?

-Do you agree that many of us make the initial mistake of believing that happiness is something hard to achieve?
+Many of us have the notion that happiness is something hard to achieve.
 We wait for a kind of magic to strike and make us happy.
-When this does not happen, we are resentful, and which little did we know -- is the wrong attitude.
+When this does not happen, we are resentful.

 Nice and Accepting